DraftShift/StealthChanger/wiki/Bill-of-Materials.md

 - [4] m3 heat inserts
 - [3] Ø4x12mm ssRod (dowel pin) with a rounded end **(if it has female threads on the back it will be listed as an M3, but make sure the pin is 4mm OD, that is what is important)**
-- [1] 6x3mm magnet (N52 Highly recommended to counter the pull from the umbilicals)
+- [1] 6x3mm magnet (N52 Highly recommended to counter the pull from the umbilicals.
+Note that most magnets not from a reputable source may say N52 but aren't actually.
+Recommend one of the two links below.)
 - [2] m3x6 or m3x8 FHCS (Flat head countersunk screw, MUST BE MAGNETIC. no stainless, as per TAP)
 - [1] [OptoTap sensor](https://s.click.aliexpress.com/e/_DEGsGTV) (only the PCB is required)